EddyVinck/ConfTalks/README.md

 Check it out here: https://conftalks.org

+Subscribe to the [newsletter](https://emailoctopus.com/lists/b6cc50a1-f282-11e9-be00-06b4694bee2a/forms/subscribe)!
+Newsletters include news about ConfTalks and also occasionally exclusive conference related offers.
+You will only receive newsletters when we have something to say.
+No spam 🚫

+## Community

+Join our [community Slack](https://join.slack.com/t/conftalks/shared_invite/enQtNzk1MjA1ODQ2NzM3LTRkMmU0YmRhZDEzYmUxZTEyYjhlMWYzOWIyYTU0NDBkMGFlN2U3MjJmNWE5MjM4ZDM1Yzg0M2QwZWUzODllMzM)!
+If the link expires, please create an issue on GitHub so we can update it.

 ## Motivation

 When I got the idea for ConfTalks, I wrote down the problem I wanted to solve: